bogdans41472/Game_of_life_go/README.md

 go get github.com/go-gl/glfw/v3.2/glfw
 ```

-Next you should be able to to just run the go file:
+Next you should be able to just run the go file:
 ```
 go run Game_of_life.go
 ```